Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-This kind of ambiguity can be countered by increasing the number of bootstrapped replicates, but that has not been done for the present example due to the uncertainty with regard to the size of the selected blocklength.
-In particular, if \cref{fig:EuStockMarkets} is recreated with the blocklength~50 instead of~100,\footnote{ Based on the lower panel of \cref{fig:EuStockMarkets_lags200}, it might be ample reason to consider a block-length of~50 to be too~short.} then the pointwise confidence interval for the \Phase-plot at the point \texttt{90\%::90\%} widens enough to remove those occurrences where it seems that it could be a significant trough at the rightmost side.
-The peak at the center of the \texttt{90\%::90\%} \Phase-plot does however remain significantly different from the global spectrum even with a smaller blocklength, which strengthens the impression that something of interest might be present at that frequency.
-However, it is important to keep in mind that this impression is based on the present combination of bandwidth and truncation level~-- and there are at the moment no data-driven method for the selection of these parameters.
+The peak at the center of the \texttt{90\%::90\%} \Phase-plot in \cref{fig:EuStockMarkets} seems to be significantly different from the global spectrum, which strengthens the impression that something of interest might be present at that frequency.
+However, it is important to keep in mind that this impression is based on the present combination of bandwidth and truncation level~--- and there are at the moment no data-driven method for the selection of these parameters.
 (A positive phase difference is consistent with the \texttt{90\%::90\%} cross-correlation plot in \cref{fig:EuStockMarkets_lags200}, which might indicate that the DAX is leading over CAC when the market is going~up.)

-\begin{remark} Note that the \Rref{shiny}-interface in the \Rpackage \lgsdRpackage should be used if it is of interest to pursue a further analysis of the local Gaussian spectra of the (log-returns of the) \EuStockMarkets-data, since that enables an interactive investigation that shows how the estimates vary based on different bandwidths~$\bm{b}$ and truncation levels~$m$, and moreover, it would also allow an investigation of how much the selection of the block-length for the bootstrap-procedure influences the widths of the pointwise confidence intervals in the \Co-, \Quad- and \Phase-plots. \end{remark}
+Note that the \Rref{shiny}-interface in the \Rpackage \lgsdRpackage\ should be used if it is of interest to pursue a further analysis of the local Gaussian spectra of the log-returns of the \EuStockMarkets-data, since that enables an interactive investigation that shows how the estimates vary based on different bandwidths~$\bm{b}$ and truncation levels~$m$.
+Moreover, as discussed in \cref{P2.app:Block_length_sensitivity}, it is also possible to check how the selection of the block length $L$ for the bootstrap-procedure developed in \JT influences the widths of the pointwise confidence intervals in the \Co-, \Quad- and \Phase-plots.